Back to Blog

 Frequently Asked Questions

 What time does The Neighbourhood typically take the stage?
-Doors for The Neighbourhood shows usually open around 1-1.5 hours before the headline act is due to begin.
-Opening acts, if any, typically perform for 30-45 minutes.
-The Neighbourhood themselves usually take to the stage between 9:00 PM and 9:30 PM, with concerts generally concluding around 10:45 PM to 11:00 PM.
+Doors for The Neighbourhood concerts usually open around 6:30 PM or 7:00 PM.
+Opening acts, if any, typically start around 7:30 PM or 8:00 PM, performing for about 30-45 minutes.
+The Neighbourhood themselves usually take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.

 How long is the concert?
-The Neighbourhood's set typically lasts around 75 to 90 minutes.
-This does not include the duration of any opening acts.
+The main performance by The Neighbourhood typically lasts around 1 hour and 30 minutes to 1 hour and 45 minutes.
+This does not include the duration of any opening acts or potential interludes.

 Will there be an opening act?
-While not always confirmed far in advance, The Neighbourhood often features supporting artists who align with their alternative pop and indie rock sound.
-Keep an eye on official announcements from the band or the OVO Hydro Arena for confirmed support acts closer to the date.
+While not always confirmed far in advance, The Neighbourhood often tours with support acts that align with their alternative pop/rock sound.
+Keep an eye on official venue or artist social media channels for announcements regarding support bands closer to the date.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use, allowing you to capture memories.
-However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Always check the OVO Hydro's specific venue policy regarding photography and videography for the event.
+Generally, small, personal cameras and mobile phones are permitted for taking photos and videos, but professional cameras with detachable lenses are prohibited.
+Flash photography is usually not allowed.
+Policies can vary, so it's wise to check the OVO Hydro's specific guidelines closer to the event.

 What's the refund policy?
-Refund policies are dictated by the ticket vendor (e.g., Ticketmaster, See Tickets).
-Generally, tickets are non-refundable unless the event is cancelled or significantly rescheduled.
-In case of cancellations, refunds are usually issued automatically.
-For rescheduling, tickets are typically valid for the new date, with options for refunds if you cannot attend.
+Refund policies are typically determined by the ticket vendor and the promoter.
+Generally, tickets are non-refundable unless the event is cancelled by the promoter.
+If an event is rescheduled, tickets are usually valid for the new date, but refund options may be available if you cannot attend.
+Always refer to the terms and conditions at the point of purchase.

 ATMs and payment options?
-ATMs are available within the OVO Hydro Arena, but it's always wise to carry some cash as queues can be long.
-Most vendors within the venue and surrounding areas accept card payments, including contactless.
-However, having some cash on hand is always a good backup for smaller purchases or in case of any technical issues.
+ATMs are usually available within the OVO Hydro Arena, but they can have queues.
+Most bars and food concessions within the venue accept card payments, but it's always a good idea to have some cash on hand for smaller purchases or in case of temporary system issues.

 Top Tips for The Neighbourhood at OVO Hydro Arena Glasgow